 Saccharomyces is a genus of fungi including various species of yeasts.
 One of the best known species is Saccharomyces cerevisiae which is used in the production of beer, wine or bread.
 The species Saccharomyces diastaticus is a spoilage yeast in the wine and beer industry.

-Beer analysis can help you to avoid product recalls, to minimize production losses and to prevent damage to brand image.
+Beer analysis with GEN-IAL® can help you to avoid product recalls, to minimize production losses and to prevent damage to brand image.
 We offer test systems for in-process control and/or for on-line final product control.
 Use different analytical modules to establish your customized monitoring of microbiological beer spoilage organisms in beer and beer products: Either extremely fast or maximal sensitive detection and specific identification is possible by combining different methods of sample preparation and detection with real-time PCR.

 Rapid beer screening using QuickGEN & MyGo Pro